 Venue: Conference Hall, University of Jember, East Java, Indonesia

-The call for papers is now open for the 4th Conference on Human Rights on the theme of "human rights in Southeast Asia: theory meets practice".
-Submissions are open until 26 April 2019.
+The call for papers for the 4th Conference on Human Rights on the theme of "human rights in Southeast Asia: theory meets practice" is now closed.

 Human rights implementation in Southeast Asia is dynamic and challenging.
 On a regional scale, the Association of Southeast Asian Nations (ASEAN) lacks the capacity to enforce human rights in the region because of ASEAN member countries’ shared position on preserving state sovereignty.
 Individually, most Southeast Asian states have eschewed universalist concepts of human rights, preferring instead to emphasize the primacy of local concepts of individuals’ rights and responsibilities as members of society.
 This position is especially evident in countries where an authoritarian regime privileges the preservation of national stability, economic development, or social harmony over respect for individual human rights.
 However, even countries that have amended their constitutions to align with international human rights instruments have struggled, since implementation is influenced not only by legislation but by developments in the economic, social, cultural, religious, and political spheres.